+Please describe how the selected concept (s) embedded:

+Individual/Family-Driven, Wellness/Recover/Resilience-FocusedServices

-Please select core concepts embedded in services/ Please describe how the selected concept (s) embedded : program: (May select more than one) Individual/Family-Driven, Wellness/Recover/Resilience-FocusedServices Community collaboration Stasis works with numerous agencies to be able to help an individual with any barrier that is hindering them from accomplishing goals, and meeting their own needs.
-The homeless community is drastically underserved for many Access to underserved reasons.
-Limited resources and required persistence in engaging them contribute to the large number of homeless on communities our streets.
+Stasis works with numerous agencies to be able to help an individual with any barrier that is hindering them from accomplishing goals, and meeting their own needs.
+The homeless community is drastically underserved for many reasons.
+Limited resources and required persistence in engaging them contribute to the large number of homeless on our streets.
 Stasis serves 28 homeless individuals at one time, and an average of 22 County residents per year.
-Additionally, the agency participates in Coordinated Entry and MAPP, a system built around community Choose an item. collaboration to efficiently provide housing to homeless, mentally ill individuals in our community.
-This creates a

-Integrated service one stop opportunity for homeless individuals to be assessed, gather documents, and matched to a housing program while working with one service provider.
+Additionally, the agency participates in Coordinated Entry and MAPP, a system built around community collaboration to efficiently provide housing to homeless, mentally ill individuals in our community.
+This creates a one stop opportunity for homeless individuals to be assessed, gather documents, and matched to a housing program while working with one service provider.
 Recovery is in all aspects of the program to help promote progress towards recovery with the encouragement and support that is given to all individuals.
 Family support will play a big part in all individuals road to self sufficiency and recovery.